How Long Does the Probate Process Take?

-The probate system can be quite lengthy in some cases.
+TimeProbates can be quite lengthy in some cases.
 Sometimes, probate takes a few months, but in the case of complex estates it could take years.
 Probate can take so long because of the processes that must be followed.
 For a will to be probated, then the document must be seen by the court, which will wan to schedule a hearing and appoint an executor or an administrator for the estate.
 The heirs and beneficiaries must be given notice of the hearing.
-After that, the personal representative of the estate should be appointed, and it will be their job to give the creditors of the estate notice, and to perform an inventory of the estate’s assets.
-These assets are ‘probate property’, and could include real estate and other fixed assets, personal property, business interests, and financial holdings.
+Personal representative are be appointed.
+Their job is to give the creditors of the estate notice, and to perform an inventory of the estate's assets.
+These assets are 'probate property', and could include real estate and other fixed assets, personal property, business interests, and financial holdings.
 Investing in probate properties can give you high returns when choosing right properties.

-If there are any objections to the way that the probate is being handled, then these will be raised at the hearing.
-Once the hearing is over then the personal representative can start the process of distributing property to any heirs according to the provisions in the will.
-If there was no will, then the executor will have to distribute assets in compliance with the intestacy laws of the state in question.
-The estate will not be closed until all debts have been paid and the deceased’s assets have all been distributed.
+Legal ProcessObjections will be handled, at the hearing.
+Personal representative can start the process of distributing property to any heirs according to the provisions in the will.
+If there was no will, then the executor will have to distribute assets in compliance with the intestacy laws.
+The estate will not be closed until all debts have been paid and the deceased's assets have all been distributed.

 In the majority of cases, probate should take no more than a year.
 There are some circumstances which can make it take longer.
 If there is someone contesting the validity of the will then that will hold up the process.
 Sometimes, the process may be delayed if there were some business interests that needed distributing.
 Sometimes, the process will take a long time if there was a taxable estate needing to be managed.
 The IRS will want to be involved in this, and that will add extra steps to the process.